lewinschmitt/lewinschmitt.github.io/index.md

 ## Teaching

-I am currently teaching "Advanced Social Research" and "Machine Learning for Social Sciences" for the Master's programmes at IBEI.
-In the past, I gave what_s_in_a_tweet_twitter_s_impact_2021_on_public_opinion_and_eu_foreign_affairs on [Comparative Politics and Democratization](https://www.ibei.org/en/comparative-politics-and-democratization_24324){:target="_blank"} for the Master's in International Relations programme at IBEI.
+I am currently teaching ["Advanced Social Research"](https://www.ibei.org/en/advanced-social-research_24508){:target="_blank"} and ["Machine Learning for Social Sciences"](https://www.ibei.org/en/machine-learning-for-social-sciences_275013){:target="_blank"} for the Master's programmes at IBEI.
+In the past, I gave seminars on [Comparative Politics and Democratization](https://www.ibei.org/en/comparative-politics-and-democratization_24324){:target="_blank"} for the Master's in International Relations programme at IBEI.

 ## Work in progress